California Social Work Licensing Requirements

 Licensing Renewal and Continuing Education Information

 License renewal is required every two years in California.
 Licensees must complete 36 hours of continuing education before each renewal period.
 New licensees are only required to complete 18 hours during their first two years of licensure.
-Additional information about renewing your license can be found here.
+You can renew your license online or with a paper application.

 California Social Worker Jobs and Salary Information